Truck Accident Attorneys in Plano, Texas

-Our Injury Lawyers Work on a Contingent-Fee Basis
+Our Truck Accident Lawyers Work on a Contingent-Fee Basis

 We know that most people can’t afford a lawyer who charges them by the hour.
 That’s why our injury law firm works on a contingent-fee basis, which means we don’t get paid unless we collect money for you.

 If you were hurt in a trucking accident, please contact our truck accident lawyers online or call us at 972-380-4444 for your free consultation.